alexhunsley/tca-beam/README.md

 There's a switch `--preview-all` which additionally generates an `AllPreviews.swift` file.
 This is single SwiftUI preview that contains all the feature views in one `VStack`.
 It's particularly useful if your features are limited in size, e.g. UI controls or thumbnails, and you want to see them all at once.

-Note that `TCA-beam` always creates files/folders relative to your current directory.
-It won't overwrite any existing files unless you use `--force-overwrite`.

 To get help on command flags, run the command without parameters: